 For information on smoking cessation, contact the Engemann Student Health Center, at (213) 740-9355, or Office of Wellness and Health Promotion (OWHP) at (213) 740-4777.

 USC requires our students to carry comprehensive health insurance.
-It is mandatory for all domestic students (including online and graduate programs) enrolled in 6 or more units.
-It is also mandatory for all Health Science Campus and International students enrolled in any number of units.
+It is mandatory for all domestic students (including online and graduate programs) enrolled in six or more units.
+It is also mandatory for all Health Science Campus and international students enrolled in any number of units.

 The university offers a USC Student Health Insurance Plan into which the students acknowledged above will be automatically enrolled.
 Students will have the option to waive the USC Student Health Insurance Plan if they are already covered under another comprehensive health insurance policy.
 Prior to the start of the semester, students will receive communication from the Student Health Center stating the opening and closing dates of the waiver request process.